intellerce/controlanimate/README.md

 bash install.sh
 ```

-Tested on a single RTX 3090.
+Tested on a machine with a single RTX 3090.

 ### Vid2Vid
 After setting the config file 'configs/prompts/SampleConfig.yaml', simply run the following: